ilkergul99/client/README.md

 ### Use Cases
 - **VectorDB Preparation**: Prepares textual data for storage and analysis in a VectorDB, facilitating tasks such as document similarity analysis, full-text search, and content-based filtering.
 - **Research and Analysis**: Provides researchers and developers with cleaned and ready-to-use textual data for natural language processing tasks, machine learning models, and data analysis projects.

-### Conclusion
-This script is an integral part of a larger system designed to manage and analyze textual data efficiently.
-By automating the download, conversion, and preliminary checking of text data, it allows users to focus on higher-level analysis and application development tasks.

-This detailed guide should help users and developers understand the purpose and functionality of `convert.py`, ensuring they can utilize it effectively within their projects or contribute to its development.